It is probably one of the most recognized blue semi precious stones in existence.

 A pure blue gemstone cabochon is very rare, most Turquoise has inclusions of its host or matrix rock.
 Though Turquoise comes from Persia, Persian Turquoise is often used to refer to solid blue turquoise, not necessarily form Persia.

 Turquoise has been mined from what is now known as Iran since 5000 B.C.
 In fact it is the national gemstone of Iran.
 In 1990 the tomb of Queen Zar was opened and a turquoise cabochon bracelet was found on the mummies' wrist.
 Turquoise cabochons are a staple in Native American jewelry and many Native American cultures believe it wards off demons and brings good fortune and happiness.

 Turquoise is one of the birthstones for the month of December and the semi precious stone for both the 5th and 11th wedding anniversary.

 Like most Turquoise on the market these cabochons are stabilized or treated (which means impregnated with a resin) for easy cutting.
 It is considerably softer than quartz and thus is usually treated in some way for stability.

 Turquoise is said to be beneficial to overall well-being and soundness of one's moods and emotions.
 It is said Turquoise is a stone for self-forgiveness, self-acceptance, and the release of useless regrets.
-Also wearing Turquoise cabochons can lift your sagging spirits!
+Also wearing a Turquoise cabochon may lift your sagging spirits!